techidaily/site-facebook/source/_posts/why-did-social-networks-temporarily-freeze-up.md

 * [Reasons Online Gamers Should Use a VPN](https://www.makeuseof.com/tag/reasons-gamers-need-vpn/)
 * [Can Games Consoles Use a VPN?](https://www.makeuseof.com/gaming-consoles-play-using-vpn/)

  Christian Cawley and Ben Stegner host this podcast.
-You can contact them on Twitter as[@thegadgetmonkey](https://twitter.com/thegadgetmonkey) and[@stegnersaurus](https://twitter.com/stegnersaurus) with your suggestions for future topics.
+You can contact them on Twitter as [@thegadgetmonkey](https://twitter.com/thegadgetmonkey) and [@stegnersaurus](https://twitter.com/stegnersaurus) with your suggestions for future topics.

  Look out for our other shows---subscribe to the Really Useful Podcast on Apple Podcasts and YouTube (be sure to hit the bell icon to be notified of new episodes) for more tips